Typeclasses for (semi)groups and monoids #

 Subtracting an element is the same as adding by its negative.

-This is a duplicate of SubNegMonoid.sub_eq_mul_neg
+This is a duplicate of SubNegMonoid.sub_eq_mul_neg ensuring that the types unfold better.

 Dividing by an element is the same as multiplying by its inverse.

-This is a duplicate of DivInvMonoid.div_eq_mul_inv
+This is a duplicate of DivInvMonoid.div_eq_mul_inv ensuring that the types unfold better.

-Alias of div_eq_mul_inv
+Alias of div_eq_mul_inv.

 Dividing by an element is the same as multiplying by its inverse.

-This is a duplicate of DivInvMonoid.div_eq_mul_inv
+This is a duplicate of DivInvMonoid.div_eq_mul_inv ensuring that the types unfold better.

 - add : G → G → G